 New Brunswick has a rich legacy of Built Heritage including historic buildings – public, religious, commercial and residential.
 They capture the spirit and values of the time they were constructed and are crucial to our understanding and appreciation of the identity and character of our communities.

-The links on this page will take you databases that describe and illustrate many of our province’s heritage buildings.
+The links on this page will take you to databases that describe and illustrate many of our province’s heritage buildings.
 View them to learn about building techniques and architectural styles and to enjoy their beauty and the intricacies of their construction.

 To view a particular site or property click on the link above and in “Keyword” type the name of the city or community you are interested in for a list of historic places in that location.

 If you wish to check all New Brunswick historic places in the register, check all and all with images.
-Then click on the search tab and the entire 1620 can viewed.
+Then click on the search tab and the entire 1620 can be viewed.

 If you need further assistance, contact Tourism, Heritage and Culture at (506) 453-3115

-The National Trust for Canada’s web site provides a list of properties to which there is free or discounted admission through membership in The National Trust.
+The National Trust for Canada’s website provides a list of properties to which there is free or discounted admission through membership in The National Trust.
 Click on the link and view the list on the left side of the page.